 What this looks like:

-Translation: If documentation isn’t a priority, expect inefficiency, blame-shifting, and a lot of late-night troubleshooting.
+Translation: If documentation isn't a priority, expect inefficiency, blame-shifting, and one of the classic MSP help desk bottlenecks — a lot of late-night troubleshooting that didn't need to happen.

 At a good MSP, you should be able to reach your team leads or coworkers when needed.
 At a bad MSP, trying to communicate feels like shouting into a void.
 This could be a sign of toxic management, or it could just mean no one knows who's responsible for what.
 Either way, run.